Clementi Stadium: History

 The stadium was home to a football club, Clementi Khalsa in the S.League before they went on to merged with Balestier Central and vacated the Clementi Stadium at the end of 2002.

 Rallies prior to the 2011 Singaporean general election by the Reform Party were held here.

-In 2011, Tanjong Pagar United was temporary based at Clementi for the duration of the 2011 S.League season as their home ground was occupied by French club, Étoile FC.
+In 2011, Tanjong Pagar United was temporarily based at Clementi for the duration of the 2011 S.League season as their home ground was occupied by French club, Étoile FC.

 The following year, During the construction of Our Tampines Hub, Tampines Rovers used Clementi Stadium as their temporary home ground from 2012 to 2014.

+On 7 July 2026, the stadium was closed to begin a four-year redevelopment project that will include a new running track, a softball pitch, a multi-purpose field for baseball or football, and sheltered courts.